 - Frequent posting on the program's social media outlets of general news relevant to the D&G field

 - Improvements to the website design and content

-Research Assistantship: A Research Assistantship (RA) is an opportunity for Democracy and Governance students to work with faculty who share similar research interests.
-Faculty from various programs across campus sponsor RAs.
+Program Assistantship: A Program Assistantship (PA) is an opportunity for Democracy and Governance students to work with faculty who share similar research interests.
+Faculty from various programs across campus sponsor PAs.
 Work is approximately 8-10 hours a week.